A Cartoonist's Nightmare

-A Cartoonist's Nightmare is a 1935 Warner Bros. theatrical cartoon short in the Looney Tunes series, starring Beans the Cat in his first solo film.
+A Cartoonist's Nightmare is a 1935 Warner Bros. theatrical animated short film in the Looney Tunes series, starring Beans the Cat in his first solo film.
 The film was directed by Jack King and was released on September 21, 1935.

 Plot

-It is closing time at an animation studio and all the staff members are calling it a day.
-Meanwhile, an animator chooses to carry on with his work while a custodian keeps on watch.
-In his drawing, he sketches a dungeon scene where Beans the Cat encounters a goblin.
-Weary for working several hours continuously, the animator decides to take a little snooze.
-Before ending the session, he draws a steel barricade between the two characters to prevent the goblin from reaching Beans.
-Suddenly, the goblin comes to life and pulls him into the drawing.
-The goblin carries the animator away, heading somewhere beyond the scene.
+It is closing time at an animation studio and nearly all the staff members are leaving for the day, except for one animator, who needs to finish up with his work while an elderly custodian keeps on watch.
+In the animator's drawing, he sketches a dungeon scene where Beans the Cat encounters a goblin.
+Weary for working several hours continuously, the animator decides to take a little snooze after he draws a steel barricade between the two characters to prevent the goblin from reaching Beans.
+After 30 minutes, the goblin comes to life and pulls the animator into the drawing, carrying him away beyond the scene.

-Shocked and terrified, the animator tries in vain to break out of the goblin's grasp.
-He is then brought into a mystic chamber where painted portraits of various villains are displayed on the walls.
-The villains happened to be the animator's creations as well as those of his colleagues.
-They too come to life and emerge from their illustrations.
-As revenge for how he and other cartoonists made them get subdued in the end of each film, the villains give the animator a pencil and force him to draw a deep pit in the floor where they toss him inside.
+Shocked and terrified, the animator tries to break out of the goblin's grasp, but ends up getting punched many times.
+He is then brought into a mystic chamber where painted portraits of various villains are displayed on the walls, as they happened to be the animator's creations as well as those of his colleagues.
+Coming to life with the intent for revenge for how the animator and other cartoonists made them get subdued in the end of each film, the villains give him a pencil and force him to draw a deep pit in the floor, where they toss him inside.
 Upon falling in, the animator holds onto a branch, trying to avoid being devoured by the crocodile at the bottom.